ismet55555/yojenkins/README.md

 4. [Role-based Authorization Strategy](https://plugins.jenkins.io/role-strategy/) (role-strategy)
 5. [GitHub Branch Source Plugin](https://plugins.jenkins.io/github-branch-source/) (github-branch-source)

+In order to check/install a plugin, you can:
+  - In the Jenkins UI, go to *Manage Jenkins > Manage Plugins > Installed OR Available*
+  - `yojenkins server plugins --pretty`

 # Local Jenkins Server Setup Using Docker

 `yojenkins` offers an easy way to quickly set up a local Jenkins server within a Docker container.
 This server is setup and ready to go to tinker with `yojenkins`.

+> **WARNING**: This server is for development, training, or testing purposes only.
+Do not use this server for production use.
 > **NOTE:** You must have Docker installed and running.
 See [Docker installation guide](dev_things/docker.md).

-Run the following command to set up a local Jenkins server:
+Run the following command to set up a local and containerized Jenkins server:
 ```bash
 yojenkins server server-deploy
 ```